qbyoffice/LittleWizard/README.md

+# LittleWizard

-A template for an empty Slay the Spire 2 mod with BaseLib as a dependency.
+A custom character mod for Slay the Spire 2.

-See the [wiki](https://github.com/Alchyr/ModTemplate-StS2/wiki) to get started.
+## Content

+- Adds a new playable character: **Little Wizard**

+## Requirements

+- BaseLib

+## Credits

+- Built with the StS2 Mod Template